Have a new design project coming up? Need to request services from a graphic designer?

 (Notice the difference?
 This person gave a good overview of their project/business, and reflected professionalism.
 Most designers would be motivated to respond and likely want to work with them.
 First impressions are huge!

-The following are a few of the things I look for before accepting a new project or client:
+The following are a few things I look for before accepting a new project or client:

 • Ability to communicate in a timely manner